 Prior to returning to campus, staff and faculty must complete an online training course, Pandemics: Slowing the Spread.
 It takes approximately 20 minutes to complete and is available online.
 Read more and access the course here.

-The Fall 2020 Schedule of Classes offers a variety of course types to allow greater physical distancing in classrooms and flexibility for faculty and student needs.
+The Fall 2020 Schedule of Classes offered a variety of course types to allow greater physical distancing in classrooms and flexibility for faculty and student needs.
+The Spring 2021 Schedule of Classes offers the same variety.
 Read more about Course Delivery.
 Faculty can find information about continuity of research, creative and scholarly activities here.

 Guidance for supervisors